 5. Chicken Nuggets

 These little nuggets are a staple on the McDonald's menu and especially the happy meal menu.
-The chicken McNuggets have been all white meat since 2003, however, people are still convinced that there's more to these chicken nuggets than what meets the eye.
+The chicken McNuggets have been all-white-meat since 2003, however, people are still convinced that there's more to these chicken nuggets than what meets the eye.
 Or should I say meats the eye?

 During an AskReddit session user, Dfunkatron shared that when he worked at McDonald's and accidentally left a bag of frozen nuggets on the counter all day.
 When he checked back later the entire thing was a puddle of liquid.
 It didn't age gracefully like McDonald's collectibles.